 Retaining walls can support laterial weight while also adding an aesthetic touch to your property

-MASONRY RETAINING WALL CONSTRUCTION
+MASONRY RETAINING WALL INSTALLATION COLORADO SPRINGS

 Masonry retaining walls and similar structural components are designed to withstand lateral pressure points in the ground.
 The designer and client can also benefit from the masonry or stone work’s visual appearance.
 If concrete masonry is used in conjunction with stone masonry than the tensile strength and adaptability are greatly increased.